tcharrua-odds/os-fastapi-middleware/docs/publishing.md

 - Pre-release: use pre-release versions (e.g., 1.1.0rc1) for candidates; Twine will upload them; pip can install pre-releases with --pre
 - Test matrix: before releasing, run tests locally: python -m pip install -e .[dev] && pytest
 - Readme badges: add PyPI version, Python versions, license, and CI status badges to README.md
-- Package import path: users will import as `from fastapi_security.middleware import APIKeyMiddleware`, so confirm __init__ exports are in place (already present)
+- Package import path: users will import as `from os_fastapi_middleware.middleware import APIKeyMiddleware`, so confirm __init__ exports are in place (already present)

 If you want, we can add a GitHub Actions workflow file for releases now.
 Open an issue and we’ll wire it up to use Trusted Publishing or an API token.